Genivia/RE-flex/examples/README.md

 ---------------------------------------

 - `minic.l,` `minic.y`, `minic.hpp`, and `minicdemo.c` Mini C compiler with Bison 3.2 C++ complete parser, generates Java bytecode in class files
-- `braille.l` a braille translator, inspired by the re2c example but extended and fixed to make it useable
+- `braille.l` a braille translator, inspired by the re2c example but extended and fixed to make it usable
-- `ptokens.l` and `pdefs.l` a Python tokenizer
+- `ptokens.l` and `pdefs.l` a Python source tokenizer
 - `calc.l` and `calc.y` calculator, supports Unicode identifier variables, resolves input errors
 - `csv.l` scanner to parse CSV rows from a file into a C++ vector
 - `yaml.l` YAML 1.2 parser and writer